 Due to temperature changes occuring, the thermistor corrects the membrane from permeability errors.
 Although the oxygen pressure has not changed, increasing the permeability at a higher temperature will allow for more oxygen to be diffused into the sensor.
 If the thermistor were not used, this would result in giving a false reading of a high DO.

 Why is Dissolved Oxygen Measurement Necessary?

 For aquaculture, if the DO level falls too low then the fish will suffocate as a consequence.
 In a sewage treatment plant, bacteria will decompose the solids.
 If the DO level is too low, then the bacteria will die and the decomposition will cease; if the DO level is too high, then the energy will be wasted through the aeration of the water.
-With industrial applications, including boilers, the make-up water must have low DO levels in order to prevent corrosion and boiler scale build up.
+In industrial applications, including boilers, the make-up water must have low DO levels in order to avoid corrosion and boiler scale build up.
 Monitoring dissolved oxygen content is essential for ensuring process efficiency, because boiler scale build up inhibits heat transfer.
 A high DO level in water improves the taste of drinking water.
 However, high DO levels will increase corrosion in water plumbing and transport lines.

 - Fish farming and aquatic environment health

 - Industrial make up waters